 Expect small companies to enhance capital allocation plans

 With a tax-related windfall suddenly a reality, market observers are trying to anticipate what small-cap companies are likely to do with their enhanced cash flow.
 In our view, it seems unlikely that small companies would spend the tax savings on capital investments or acquisitions.
-Capital has been plentiful in recent years, so most company managements have already made or initiated these types of actions.
+Capital has been plentiful in recent years, so most company management has already made or initiated these types of actions.

 Higher-quality small caps have the greatest potential